 An intermediate treatment of Newtonian mechanics.
 Topics include equations of motion and their solutions, conservation laws, systems of particles, central force motion, and an introduction to Lagrangian and Hamiltonian mechanics.
 Lectures and one laboratory period per week.
 Prerequisites: PHYS 122 and MATH 132.
-Fall, alternate years.
+Fall semester, alternate years.

 PHYS 225 Electronics

 An introductory course in circuit analysis, including DC and AC circuits, semiconductor devices, and digital logic circuits.
 Lectures and one laboratory period per week.
-Prerequisite: PHYS 122 and MATH 132.
-Fall, alternate years.
+Prerequisites: PHYS 122 and MATH 132.
+Fall semester, alternate years.

 PHYS 241 Modern Physics

 A survey of the essential experimental and theoretical development of 20th-century physics.
-Topics include special relativity, wave-particle duality, Bohr atom, basic quantum mechanics, radioactivity, nuclear reactions and particle physics.
+Topics include special relativity, wave- particle duality, Bohr atom, basic quantum mechanics, radioactivity, nuclear reactions and particle physics.
 Lectures and one laboratory period per week.
-Prerequisite: PHYS 122 and MATH 132.
-Fall, alternate years.
+Prerequisites: PHYS 122 and MATH 132.
+Fall semester, alternate years.